LachlanMurphy/SpotifyWrap-Team014-2/README.md

 **How To Run The Tests:**

-1. Open the docker-compose.yaml file
+1. Open the Docker desktop app

-2. Comment out this line -> command: 'npm start'

-3. Uncomment this line -> command: 'npm run testandrun'

-4. Run the command docker-compose up
+2. Run the command docker-compose up

-5. Test cases and their results should be printed in the terminal
+3. Test cases and their results should be printed in the terminal

 **Link To The Deployed Application:**